mboud/TinyGPSPlusNF/README.md

 This port is functionally identical to the original library.
 For now, there are no plans to add any new features.

-The following documentation is taken from TinyGPS++ and adapted to this port.
+The following documentation is taken from TinyGPS++ ([see here](http://arduiniana.org/libraries/tinygpsplus/)) and adapted to this port.

 ## Download and Installation